-To help speed up the efforts, Qantas is rewarding frequent flyers who receive both jabs.
-And the carrier has also released a touching new video, set to the dulcet tones of… Tones and I:
+Beyond new routes, Qantas is also rewarding frequent flyers who receive both jabs.
+The carrier has released a touching video, set to the dulcet tones of… Tones and I:

 “I had a dream that someday